Relationships with Society

 Product Customer Service Center

-We have established the Product Customer Service Center to encourage the proper use of pharmaceutical products in a safe and effective manner, and we have responded to inquiries not only from health care professionals but also patients.
-In fiscal 2023, we responded to 9,376 inquiries.
+Kissei has established the Product Customer Service Center to encourage the proper use of pharmaceutical products in a safe and effective manner, and we have responded to inquiries not only from health care professionals but also from patients and their families.
+Medicines exert their effects safely and effectively when used appropriately according to the patient's condition and constitution.
+The Product Customer Service Center supports the appropriate use of pharmaceuticals through consultations with healthcare professionals and patients, contributing to "patient-centered medical care."
+The valuable feedback received is used to improve future products.
 In addition, we are working to build dedicated phone lines for TAVNEOS®, launched in June 2022 as a treatment for microscopic polyangiitis and granulomatosis with polyangiitis, TAVALISSE®, launched in April 2023 as a treatment for chronic idiopathic thrombocytopenic purpura, and SAVENE®, a treatment for anthracycline extravasation.
 These steps have been taken to ensure prompt and accurate responses to questions requiring expertise on rare diseases in the case of TAVNEOS® and TAVALISSE®, and to urgent inquiries regarding SAVENE®.

 Patient-Oriented Information Websites